 The flavor of these cakes is AMAZING.
 Perfectly sweet with studs of melty chocolate and graham cracker throughout, and a crispy gooey marshmallow top.
-Not to mention, they have a light, cakey texture that makes the perfect vehicle for all of that chocolatey-mallow goodness.
+Not to mention, they have a light, cakey texture that makes the perfect vehicle for all of that chocolaty-mallow goodness.

 Convinced yet?
 Seriously, go make these pancakes!

-- scant 1 cup whole wheat pastry flour or unbleached all purpose
+- scant 1 cup whole-wheat pastry flour or unbleached all-purpose

 - 2 Tbsp graham flour (or finely crushed graham crackers) + more for topping